-If necessary and suitable the Community Health Worker in the area will be informed about the status of the patient.
-The patient will be requested to come back after a week for monitoring in accordance to this manual.
+The patient will be requested to come back after one or two weeks for monitoring in accordance to this manual.
 At monitoring visits he/she will not have to pay any patient fee, but will be paying for medicines which the nurse will sell.
+During the monitoring visits the nurse should give health talks, encourage the patient to follow health advice, to support the patient to understand what it means to have a chronic diseases.

-If needed based on the results from the monitoring the nurse will consult with the doctor about the treatment.
+If needed based on the results from the monitoring the nurse will ensure that the patients is checked by the doctor again, without costs, to reassess the treatment.
 The doctor might also need to refer the patient to a higher level.
 It should always be the doctor that changes the prescription of the medication.
+If necessary and suitable the Community Health Worker in the area will be informed about the status of the patient